vector-man/uClassify-dotnet/README.md

 # uClassify-dotnet
-uClassify-dotnet, based on TextClassifier is a .Net Implementation of uClassify Library. uClassify is a machine learning web service where you can easily create and use text classifiers.
+uClassify-dotnet, based on TextClassifier, is a .NET library for uClassify.com. uClassify.com is a machine learning web service where you can easily create and use text classifiers.

-It Have 3 Dependency
+It has three dependencies:
-Newtonsoft.Json;
+* Newtonsoft.Json;
-System.Configuration;
+* System.Configuration;
-System.ComponentModel;
+* System.ComponentModel;